starlitriver/starlitriver.github.io/content/chemistry/organic compound.md

 ---
+title:
+description:
-aliases:
+aliases: [organic compounds]
-  - organic compounds
-tags:
+tags: []
+permalink:
 ---

 in biochemistry, an organic compound is a [[chemical compound]] that contains a carbon-hydrogen or carbon-carbon bond